IUDs are becoming one of the most popular contraceptive methods. Learn all the facts, from their effectiveness to any side effects

 How does it work?

 There are two versions of the IUD to note: the five-year hormonal and the 10-year non-hormonal.
 The hormonal works by releasing progestin, which thickens cervical mucus and basically makes the womb inhospitable for an egg, says Taraneh Shirazian, M.D., assistant professor of obstetrics, gynecology and reproductive science at Mount Sinai.
 “It’s not like the pill, which has estrogen to suppress ovulation,” she says.
 “Women may still feel themselves ovulate each month.”
 You’ll also probably see shorter, lighter periods on this form, too.
-(If you're already seeing this not on an IUD, it might be due to one of these 10 Everyday Things That Can Affect Your Period.)

 The 10-year non-hormonal IUD uses copper, slowly released into the uterus to prevent sperm from fertilizing an egg.
 When you go on it, the birth control should take effect in roughly 24 hours.
 If you choose to go off, it’s also a pretty quick reversal.
 “The hormonal version, like Mirena, takes a little longer—around five to seven days,” Shirazian says.
 “But with the 10-year, Paragard, you come off it, and once it’s out, that’s it.”